civilization2-0/ethicalMoney/Proposals/Soft and Calm.md

 # Soft and Calm

-Some of us can recognize the scary items in the public forum as being crafted (without actual evidence) with the intention of hijacking your rationality.
-This being bothersome, they choose to hold tight to their rationality and consciously ignore those items.
-Several benefits accrue.
+Some of us can recognize the scary items in the public forum as being crafted.
+It's a way to hijack our rationality by ringing the alarm loudly, without much compelling evidence.
+Our countermeasure?
+We consciously choose to carefully disregard a lot of them.
+Why bother?
 Peace of mind, deep and restful sleep, boost in health and well being, mental freedom to appreciate nature.

-The problem is how do we make this a popular mode of thinking?
+The problem is how do we spread the word to make it popular?